 Total compliance (5 points).
 The company has a system in place (e.g. training matrix) that shows what types of trainings are required for various job roles that affect food safety, who has been trained, when they were trained, which trainings they still need to take, and a training schedule.
-This question is related to the training program.
-Training records will be reviewed in the applicable module(s).
+This question is related to the organizational chart and job role descriptions.
+The training records required under specific questions will be reviewed in the applicable module(s).